 Exchange Network Governance worked closely with product developers to ensure that timely updates and installation instructions were made available to the Network community.
 If your State, Territory, or Tribe uses OpenNode2 or EN-Node and you are having trouble updating your product, the Environmental Council of the States (ECOS) is providing limited implementation support, directly from the products’ developers, to Partners that need assistance.
 To request support, please send an email detailing the installation issue you are experiencing to gmcnelly [at] ecos.org.

 Because much of the Network has yet to fully migrate from Node v1.1 to Node v2.0, Governance anticipates relatively little impact to most existing data flows.
 If your data flows are currently configured for use with Node 1.1 endpoints, you will not need to make any changes to your endpoint URLs at this time.

 If, however, you are currently sending data to a Node 2.0 endpoint at CDX, you will need to direct your data to a new 2.1 endpoint URL after installing your updated product.
-Please consult the flow-by-flow list of Node endpoint URLs at CDX to determine where to direct your data.
+Please visit https://www.exchangenetwork.net/epa-node-endpoints/ to determine where to direct your data.